dbtrail

 Point-in-time recovery (PITR) reconstructs the full state of your database — or specific tables — at any past moment.
 It combines periodic baseline snapshots with the continuous binlog event stream to produce a complete, importable SQL dump.

-Backups first
+Baselines first

 How PITR works